helio-frota/kfk-perf-test-case/README.md

 Basic performance test case, this is not a benchmark test comparing both Node.js kafka clients at the same time.

-* The test is to check the time spent to produce and consume messages.
+* The test is to check the time spent to produce and consume messages using **only one partition**.

 Node.js and Kafka version: